shopsys/shopsys/docs/functional/cart.md

 - **contains products** - the customer can see a list of products which have been added to the cart, customer can change quantity of products or remove product from the cart - these changes are modified by Ajax
 ### Price
 - total price including VAT is automatically recalculated (without page refresh) if the product is removed or the amount is changed
-### Discount coupon
+### Promo code
-- the input for entering the discount code is in the cart on the Front-end
+- the input for entering the promo code is in the cart on the Front-end
-- after entering the discount code in the cart, total price with VAT is recalculated using the button "Apply"
+- after entering the promo code in the cart, total price with VAT is recalculated using the button "Apply"
-- the coupon is applied for every cart item individually so the number of items doubles
+- the coupon is applied for every cart item individually
-- discount code can be removed from the cart and total price with VAT will be recalculated automatically
+- promo code can be removed from the cart and total price with VAT will be recalculated automatically
 ## Order flow
 - the cart is the first step of order followed by a choice of shipping and payment
 ## Persistence